chrisjbillington/git-nautilus-icons/README.md

 # sudo pip uninstall git-{nautilus,nemo,caja}-icons git-nautilus-icons-common
 ```

+---
+**NOTE**

-Note: the required dependencies will change in the future as these distros move to
+ the required dependencies will change in the future as these distros move to
 building Nautilus/Nemo/Caja python plugin support with Python 3 instead of Python 2.
 If
 you are from the future and I have forgotten to update these instructions after this has
 occurred, the following should work: